5 Ways to Get Your Business to Run Without You

-1. Give Them A Stake In The Outcome
+1. Give Them a Stake in The Outcome

-transparent about your financial results and you allow employees to participate in your financial success.
+transparent about your financial results, and you allow employees to participate in your financial success.
 This results in employees who act like owners when you’re not around.

-2. Get Them To Walk In Your Shoes
+2. Get Them to Walk in Your Shoes

-By forcing your employees to walk in your shoes, you get them thinking about their question as you would and it builds the habit of starting to think like an owner.
+By forcing your employees to walk in your shoes, you get them thinking about their question as you would, and it builds the habit of starting to think like an owner.
 Pretty soon, employees are able to solve their own problems.

 3. Vet Your Offerings

-Identify the products and services which require your personal involvement in either making, delivering or selling them.
+Identify the products and services which require your personal involvement in either making, delivering, or selling them.
 Make a list of everything you sell and score each on a scale of 0 to 10 on how easy they are to teach an employee to handle.
 Assign a 10 to offerings that are easy to teach employees and give a lower score to anything that requires your personal attention.
 Commit to stopping to sell the lowest scoring product or service on your list.
 Repeat this exercise every quarter.

 4. Create Automatic Customers

 One way to do this is to create a recurring revenue business model where customers buy from you automatically.
 Consider creating a service contract with your customers that offers to fulfill one of their ongoing needs on a regular basis.

-5. Write An Instruction Manual For Your Business
+5. Write an Instruction Manual for Your Business

 Finally, make sure your company comes with instructions included.
 Write an employee manual or what MBA-types called Standard Operating Procedures (SOPs).
 These are a set of rules employees can follow for repetitive tasks in your company.
 This will ensure employees have a rulebook they can follow when you’re not around, and, when an employee leaves, you can quickly swap them out with a replacement to take on duties of the job.

 You-proofing your business has enormous benefits.
-It will allow you to create a company and have a life.
+It will allow you to create a valuable company and have a life.
 Your business will be free to scale up because it is no longer dependent on you, its bottleneck.
 Best of all, it will be worth a lot more to a buyer whenever you are ready to sell.